dicson-krds/git-basic-commands/README.md

 ```

 ### 7: Log -  Lists the commits
-git log lists the commits made in that repository in reverse chronological order
+Git log lists the commits made in that repository in reverse chronological order

 ```html
 $ git log